 Efficiency in Networking

-- Navigate to “My Network” Log into your LinkedIn account and locate the "My Network" tab in the top navigation bar.
-This section is the central hub for managing your connections and invitations.
+Go to the "My Network" section – Log into your LinkedIn account and click on the "My Network" tab in the top navigation bar.
+This is where you can manage your invitations.

 Limitations of the Manual Approach